Rebuttal To Jochen Katz's Article "Sexy Fruits?"

 Bassam Zawadi

-We recommend our readers to first read Jochen Katz's article over here before proceeding to read this article.
+We recommend that our readers first read Jochen Katz's article over here before proceeding to read this article.
 The arguments I provide in this article are good enough to also refute Jochen's claims in this article.

 Ibn Manzur states the various meanings in different contexts that the word zawjayn (i.e. pair) could have: